 Overall, the only major difference between the 105 and the Tiagra groupset is the weight, and the latter is a bit heavier.
 However, considering the price, you are getting a pretty badass groupset.

 This is not an easy bike to assemble for a beginner, and we will recommend using professional guidance to avoid any mishaps on your first ride.

-The only component which is not as per our liking are the pedals.
+The only component which is not as per our liking is the pedal.
 They are cheap and won’t handle the long miles.
-This is because the pedals resemble the one’s you find in a regular commuting bike.
+This is because the pedals resemble the ones you find on a regular commuting bike.
 Overall it is highly recommended to upgrade to better and more reliable pedals.

 With a lightweight frame and aerodynamic design, the bike is designed for the ‘fitness enthusiasts’.
 And the latest Shimano Tiagra groupset makes it a complete steal at its price.

 If you are on a budget but don’t want to compromise on performance, then the Tommaso Monza will be a great buy.